FerretCode-Freelancing/techrocks-blog/raw_posts/building-embedded-cloud-integrations-with-mqtt.md

 MQTT is a messaging protocol for embedded applications that follows a pub-sub architecture that's designed for IoT applications and low-bandwidth/power applications.
 Clients (the devices in this case) generally publish messages to a central broker under different "topics," which are then routed to other clients subscribed to that topic.
 Moreover, MQTT is bidirectional, meaning devices can both listen and subscribe to interested topics.

-Firstly, MQTT is a lightweight protocol which is simple to implement in code and requires little processing power, meaning it's suitable for resource-constrained environments.
+MQTT is also a lightweight protocol which is simple to implement in code and requires little processing power, meaning it's suitable for resource-constrained environments.
 It's also scalable and efficient--payloads are often small, and both the protocol and many brokers alike are designed to handle lots of connected devices.
 Finally, MQTT brokers can be configured with several authentication methods like username/password or client certificate auth.

 Furthermore, one of MQTTs draws is reliability.
 The protocol supports several reliability features that are designed to ensure messages are delivered even over unreliable networks.